Seeing the Intangible: Survey of Image Classification into High-Level and Abstract Categories: Survey Methodology

 \section{Survey Methodology}

-The main interest behind this survey was the identification of Computer Vision methodologies, tools, and architectures for abstract concept detection from still images.
-This section will first explain our criteria for selecting papers from the field of Computer Vision that deal with high level abstract visual understanding tasks, including the criteria used to identify the publication venues selected, as well as the keywords used to mine such repositories and venues.
-It will also explain how we decided upon the sub-selection of works that were considered for the detailed survey work on abstract concept detection.
-Finally, this section explains the criteria that the detailed survey uses to categorize the works implicitly or explicitly be involved in the task of abstract concept detection task.\\[5pt]
+The primary objective of this survey is to identify CV methodologies, tools, and architectures designed for associating high-level semantic units, including ACs, with still images.
+In this section, we will outline our selection criteria for choosing papers within the CV field that address high-level abstract visual understanding tasks.
+This includes the criteria applied to select relevant publication venues and the keywords used for mining these repositories and venues.
+We will also elucidate the process for sub-selecting works that underwent additional detailed analysis for insights into AC image classification, and the criteria employed in the categorization of such works that implicitly or explicitly relate to the task.\\[5pt]